fdel-car/bomberman/srcs/README.md

 The GameRender object is a wrapper for a GLFW context and its main duty is to display in a OpenGL window all the entities that are given by the GameEngine.
 The order of rendering is as follow:
 - The Light is added first and the shadows are pre-calculated.
-- Then all basic Entity are rendered if they are in the field of view of the Camera.
+- Then all basic Entity, if they are in the field of view of the Camera, are rendered based on their Model.
 - The Skybox is then added.
 - Finally, the GUI object is given to the Camera in order to add any gui.